HowDoIGitHelp/CMSC57CoursePack/Lecture Notes/Introduction to Linear Algebra.md

 ![nonsquare](https://i.imgur.com/3YFU6iT.png)

 From this we could gain an intuition about the special property of non-square matrices.
 It is also a linear transformation, but it is specifically a transformation that **changes** the number of dimensions of the vector space.
-There is some similarity between, transformation above and the transformation below:
+There is some similarity between the transformation above and the transformation below:

 $$
 \begin{bmatrix}